Discovery catania in 4 hours

 The square is finally surrounded by important buildings including, the Church of San Biagio known as the Church of Sant’Agata alla Fornace, the Palazzo della Borsa of the Fascist era, the Beneventano palace, which became the historic headquarters of the Banco di Sicilia, and finally the Palazzo Toscano (to the north) and the Palazzo Tezzano (to the east).

-On the top of the southern hill there is a wrought-iron cloister, where even today it is possible to listen to concerts or sit for a moment to enjoy the surrounding landscape.
-If you are lucky, you can also admire Mount Etna from there.
+On the top of the southern hill there is a cloister made of wrought iron where is possible to listen to concerto or music still today, or where ho can just sit and take a deep breath to enjoy the nature.